 I will write clear agreements that give definition and direction to a win/win situation.
-I will define desired results, guidelines, resources, accountability, and consequences.
+I will define the desired results, guidelines, resources, accountability, and consequences.

 I will align all the supporting systems for win/win with the goals and values of my mission statement.

-I will really seek to understand, then give expression to the needs and concerns of the other party, as well as or better than they can themselves.
+I will seek to understand, then give expression to the needs and concerns of the other party, as well as or better than they can themselves.

 I will try to identify the key issues and concerns involved.